christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

-cost $19.95).[^kurzweil2001] This "web version" was adapted "directly" from the one Cohen wrote for his painting machine,[^cohen2002] and it remains the only copy of AARON ever released to the public.[^withdrawn] Cohen called this "a new public phase" and "a new life on the web" for AARON, as it was receiving hundreds of downloads per day.[^cohen2001] He was keenly aware of how the Internet had become a new public medium for artists.
+cost $19.95).[^kurzweil2001] This "web version" was adapted "directly" from the one Cohen wrote for his painting machine,[^cohen2002] and it remains the only copy of AARON ever released to the public.[^withdrawn] Cohen called this "a new public phase" and "a new life on the web" for AARON, and marveled as it received hundreds of downloads per day.[^cohen2001] He was keenly aware of how the Internet had become a new public medium for artists.
 Works produced by this software are credited in art conservation contexts as: Harold Cohen, *AARON KCAT,* 2001.[^whitney]